aleon1220/kiwiki/readme.md

 5. Graphics
 ## Storage
 Hard drives, volumes, SSDs, mounts, filesystem, etc

+### Process for Linux + LVM + ext3
+Example: LVM volume group myvg, mounted volume name uservol1, and disk device in Linux is /dev/sdf

+Allocate the disk to the VM. (in Amazon Management Console, Create the EBS volume, write down its ID, and allocate it to the instance)

+The EC2 instance should have some udev rules for creating the device node.
+So you should see a new disk in /dev/sd* ...
+Log in on the instance and check that the EBS volume is visible, eg fdisk -l /dev/sdf, cat /proc/partitions, run blkid.

+Create partition table if needed: fdisk / sfdisk

+Initialize for LVM use: pvcreate /dev/sdf

+Add the disk (physical volume) to the LVM volume group vgextend myvg /dev/sdf

+Grow the Volume size: lvextend -L +1024G /dev/myvg/uservol1 Grow the ext3/ext4 file system: resize2fs /dev/myvg/uservol1
+Check (df -h) and you should see that the mounted file system now have more space.

 ####  view your available disk devices and their mount points (if applicable) to help you determine the correct device name to use
 `lsblk`